nikogura/nikogura.com/NikOguraResumeShortForm.md

 For an encore, I created the Golang development standards for the company.
 Once the new standard was created, I refactored the legacy microservices to this new standard, wrote a few new ones, and created the Orion Voice Bot framework in golang, complete with its own Kubernetes Operator for easy deployment and management.

 I was also responsible for all technical training within the company.
-To date I've designed curriculum and taught internal classes on topics such as golang, elasticsearch, kubernetes, dns, IP networks, TLS/SSl, and both symmetric and asymmetric encryption.
+I designed curriculum and taught internal classes on topics such as golang, elasticsearch, kubernetes, dns, IP networks, TLS/SSL, and both symmetric and asymmetric encryption.
 If it happened on a computer, I was responsible for teaching people how to do it.

 #### Scribd - San Francisco, CA - Sec/DevOps Engineering Lead - 2018 - Present